 - Most laptop computers now come with in-built webcams.
-Fancy-pants video streaming software turns it into a Video Phone:
+Fancy-pants video streaming software, such as Skype or Google Talk, turns it into a Video Phone:

-- Pretty much every smartphone allows for two people with the phone to engage face-to-face calls, incorporating both the device's camera and speaker phone capabilities.
-Interoperability, however, is another matter*.
+- Pretty much every smartphone allows for two people with the phone to engage face-to-face calls, incorporating both the device's camera and speakerphone capabilities.
+Interoperability, however, is another matternote .